TylerAgostino/iracing_league_session_auditor/ReadMe.md

 "launch_at": { "cron": "30 0 * * 4", "margin": 15 }
 ```

 This example expects sessions to start at 00:30 on Thursdays with a 15-minute margin.

+For whatever reason, Python has to be different and uses different numbers for the days of the week in cron expressions.
+This is dumb, and I choose to use unix style instead.
+So, in this case, 0 = Sunday, 1 = Monday, ..., 6 = Saturday.

 ### State File

 The state file tracks session states to avoid unnecessary revalidation.
 This file is managed automatically by the tool.
+You can force revalidation of all sessions using the `--force` flag.

 ### Environment Variables